EarthScope/ispaq/README.md

 ### Using Local Data Files

-Local data files should be in miniSEED format and organized in station-channel-day files with naming convention Network.Station.Channel.Year.Julianday.Quality where quality is optional (e.g., TA.P19K..BHZ.2016.214.M or TA.P19K..BHZ.2016.214).
-The files should all exist in the same directory.
+Local data files should be in miniSEED format and organized in network-station-channel-day files with naming convention Network.Station.Channel.Year.Julianday.Quality where quality is optional (e.g., TA.P19K..BHZ.2016.214.M or TA.P19K..BHZ.2016.214).
+The miniSEED files should all exist in the same directory.

 Note: All data is expected to be in the day file that matches its timestamp; if records do not break on the day boundary, data that is not in the correct day file will not be used in the metrics calculation.
 This can